 Making 'snow' greener

-Reducing the environmental impact and cost of artificial snow.
+Collaborating with industry leaders has helped to reduce both the environmental impact and cost of artificial snow.

 A partnership between the University's School of Chemistry and Snow Business, the world-leading providers of artificial snow, led to the development of two new snow effect solutions used to make falling 'snow'.
 These new solutions are not only helping to deliver more sustainable winter wonderlands, but they are also reducing costs for small business.